CREAR-ASBL/amuya-a/README.md

 This file should normally execute in any platform (Linux, Windows or Mac) that has the latest Java Runtime Environement installed.
 If you have any problem please contact us.

-You can download the latest version (v.1.1) [here](https://github.com/CREAR-ASBL/amuyana/blob/master/releases/v.1.1/store/Amuya%C3%B1a.jar).
+You can download the latest version (v.1.2) [here](https://github.com/CREAR-ASBL/amuyana/blob/master/releases/v.1.2/store/Amuya%C3%B1a.jar).

 ## How to use
 Simply put, once you start the application you start creating the *branches* of the *ToD* in two steps: first defining *contradictional disjunctions*, their corresponding *contradictional conjunctions* and *contradictory phenomena*, and then you visualize or export (as an image) the *ToD*.

-To know more about the logic of the contradictory, the *ToD* and the other notions of this logic, visit my personal [site](https://sites.google.com/site/ayarportugal/).
+To know more about the logic of the contradictory, the *ToD* and the other notions of this logic, visit the projects website [site](https://sites.google.com/site/ayarportugal/amuyana).

 ## Instructions for developpers
 Amuyaña has been written in Java.
 We maintain only two branches: master and dev.